KoalaOps/cloud-login/README.md

 2. **Normalize & validate** minimal inputs based on what you want (kubecontext, registry login).
 3. **Authenticate** to the cloud using OIDC (recommended) or credentials.
 4. **Kubecontext** — if `cluster` is set, configure EKS/GKE/AKS context.
-5. **Registry login** — if enabled, log in to ECR/GAR/ACR/GHCR/Docker Hub; ensure ECR repos if requested.
+5. **Registry login** — if enabled, log in to cloud-native registries (ECR/GAR/ACR) or standard Docker registries (GHCR/Docker Hub/Quay/etc.); ensure ECR repos if requested.
 6. **Outputs** — emit `account_id`, `registry_url`, `kubectl_context`, `authenticated`.

 ---